 I usually cook my ham in the slow cooker at Thanksgiving and Easter, but thanks to the lovely half hams that Costco stocks year-round, ham is a regular feature on our table all year long.

+You avoid waste.
 Many of the leftover ham recipes we love are inspired by our travels overseas but also by my desire not to waste food.
 They say that we Americans waste up to 40% of the food we buy.
 If that’s the case, then we could save some serious coin using things up well.

+You can save money.
 Around Thanksgiving, Christmas, and Easter, you should see hams on sale in your local stores.
 It’s as low as 99 cents/pound in my neck of the woods.
 It’s been lower in the past, but that’s still a good deal.

 When I buy a ham, I serve it as a main dish the first time.
 Then we chop or slice the leftovers to freeze in small bags in the freezer.
 That makes it easy to stir a little into scrambled eggs or toss some onto a pizza.

 Once you’ve served your holiday ham, package up the leftovers right away.
+Remember that food is good at room temperature for up to 2 hours.
+After that, you need to get it chilling.

 You want to make sure to wrap the ham tightly in plastic wrap or a covered container and refrigerate it as soon as possible.
 Be sure to not leave the ham at room temperature for more than 2 hours.